Skip to main content

 Selecting Inspection for Comply/Reset

-1. The Affected Part will automatically be selected in the Search Criteria window.
+1. For Planned Job Cards, the Affected Part will automatically be selected in the Search Criteria window.

-2. Verify that it matches the Affected Part detail.
+2. Verify that it does match the Affected Part detail.

 Figure 9: Selecting Inspection for Comply/Reset